gem5bootcamp/lps2024/slides/05-Other-simulators/01-sst.md

 ```

 **Note**: There are some funny build requirements here.
 We must build the gem5 library without tcmalloc and with "duplicate sources".
-The reasons for this isn't important.
+The reasons for this aren't important.

 ---

 ## Making a toy SST simulation